Autoencoders and Generative Adversarial Networks for Imbalanced Sequence Classification: Generative Adversarial Network with Autoencoder Based Synthetic Data

 As SMOTE cannot be applied to variable length inputs, we consider ADASYN to generate synthetic variable length inputs.
 We first train an autoencoder on minority data.
 Using the trained autoencoder on the minority data, we obtain $h^0_T \in \mathbb{R}^s$ for each sequence.
 Once we have embedded the sequence, we can then run the ADASYN algorithm to get $\hat{h}^0_T$.
 We use ADASYN instead of SMOTE as there is only a single interpolation weight for ADASYN, so it is clear how to interpolate between the label vectors.
 Next, we can use the decoder half of the autoencoder to lift $\hat{h}^0_T$ back to $\hat{x}$.
 The benefit of this approach is that the encoded minority data captures the structure of the sequence.
 We use the ADASYN interpolation weight, $w^i$, for each synthetic sample to get the label vector, $\hat{y}$, associated with $\hat{x}$ using the equation for sequence prediction classification tasks.

-\subsection{Generative Adversarial Network with Autoencoder Based Synthetic Data}
+\section{Generative Adversarial Network with Autoencoder Based Synthetic Data}

 We develop a GAN that is capable of generating both sequences, $x$, and associated label vectors $y$.
 As in any GAN model, we must build both a generator and a discriminator and train the models by pitting them against each other.
-The model that we discuss is based on the improved Wasserstein GAN \cite{iwgan,wgan}.
+The model that we discuss is based on the improved Wasserstein GAN (IWGAN) \cite{iwgan,wgan}.
+This model differs from the RGAN model as the RGAN model does not include an autoencoder component, but instead consists of an LSTM based generator and discriminator.
+As the RGAN does not employ a sequence-to-sequence architecture in the generator, it cannot be used to generate both sequential data and labels the way that GAN-AE can.
+A model trained on a dataset augmented with GAN-AE generated synthetic data is benchmarked against a model trained on an unaugmented dataset, a dataset augmented with ADASYN generated data, and a dataset augmented with RGAN generated data to determine how this proposed model compares to both well established synthetic data techniques as well as more recent GAN-based synthetic data techniques.

 For the generator model, $G_{\phi_{EN_1}, \phi_{EN_2}}(z,x,y)$ we use a seq2seq model with LSTM cells to get hidden state sequences $h_x$ and $h_y$.
 We include an additional argument $z$ to initialize the cell state for the generator.
 For the true data, we set $z$ to 0 and for the fake data we use $z \sim \mathcal{N}(0,I)$.
 The model is able to distinguish between $x$ and $y$ since $x$ is the input for the generator encoder and $y$ is the input for the generator decoder.
 The parameters $\phi_{EN_1}$ and $\phi_{EN_2}$ correspond to $x$ and $y$, respectively.
 The discriminator model, $D_{\phi_{D_1},\phi_{D_2}}(h_x, h_y)$ uses a seq2seq model trained on the hidden sequences $h_x$ and $h_y$ to get a real valued output, $c$.
 As in the generator, $\phi_{D_1}$ are parameters corresponding to $x$ and $\phi_{D_2}$ to $y$.
 The loss function compares the outputs from the discriminator model for the real and fake data.